What happens with pensions?

 Pension Attachment orders are a form of deferred spousal maintenance and therefore payments would cease on the remarriage of the recipient ex-spouse.
 They would also cease on the death of the pension scheme member.

-Attachment may be favoured in the following circumstances:
+Whilst unusual, attachment may be favoured in the following circumstances:

 - where the need is to continue to provide lump sum life cover, perhaps for an ex-wife with young children or in the case of an older couple, close to retirement